'You Can't Stay Here': Dorian Leaves Parts Of The Bahamas Uninhabitable

 "You can't stay here," Sharona Etienne-Cole of Great Abaco tells NPR.

-At least 30 people are confirmed dead, but that number is expected to rise as rescue and recovery efforts continue on the Abaco islands and Grand Bahama, two of the hardest hit areas.
+At least 30 people are confirmed dead, but that number is expected to rise as rescue and recovery efforts continue on the Abaco Islands and Grand Bahama, two of the hardest hit areas.

 Before-and-after satellite imagery shows just how staggering the devastation is across the Bahamas.
-Those photos show homes reduced to wooden piles of rubble, and entire neighborhoods drowning in floodwaters.
+Those photos show homes reduced to wooden piles of rubble and entire neighborhoods drowning in floodwaters.

 "There's a lot of contamination in the water," Etienne-Cole says.
 "A lot of dead bodies and sewage, and the electrical company is wiped out.
 The banks are gone.
 It's no use staying here."